Affiliate links on Android Authority may earn us a commission. Learn more.

 Health and fitness tracking: More is, well, more

-For the more traditional activity modes (e.g. running and cycling), Xiaomi has added new training metrics.
+For the more traditional activity modes (e.g. running and cycling), Xiaomi added even more training metrics.
 The Mi Band 7 can monitor training load, training effect, and recovery time.
 You won’t find much data compared to similar tools from the likes of Garmin, but that isn’t really comparing apples to apples anyway when you factor in the price delta.
 Even still, the additions are a good sign that Xiaomi is heading in the right direction.
-VO2 max monitoring is another new feature to help users analyze their training.
+VO2 max monitoring is another feature added to the device to help users analyze their training.
 Again, this is an advanced fitness metric that shows Xiaomi is out to offer more than the basics while keeping the price low.

 Advanced training metrics suggest Xiaomi is trending in the right direction, but connected GPS will give serious athletes pause.